RightToPrivacy/MACcleaner/README.md

 This script was created with ethical intentions to fight against surveillance abuse MAC address tracking.

-If you want to contact me, email: jme0719a@harford.edu
+If you want to contact/have ideas/questions email: jme0719a@harford.edu

-Thanks Alvaro Lopez Ortega for writing macchanger which this script uses, making life easier & saving me code.
+Thanks go out to Alvaro Lopez Ortega for writing macchanger which made this process easier/quicker.